 What type of data will we collect?

-We collect personal data about you when you register in order to provide you with the recruitment services which include job alerts, industry updates and specific job opportunities.
+We collect personal data about you when you register in order to provide you with recruitment services which include job alerts, industry updates and specific job opportunities.
 The personal data we collect includes your name, email address and telephone number, as well as your CV, portfolio or other documentation to support job applications and we will keep that information for as long as you want to keep your account active with BPC Digital.
-We will also collect details of your current remuneration, pensions and benefits arrangements, information on your interests and needs regarding future employment, both collected directly and inferred, for example from jobs applied for on our website; extra information that you choose to tell us; and extra information that your referees chooses to tell us about you.
+We will also collect details of your current remuneration, pensions and benefits arrangements, information on your interests and needs regarding future employment, both collected directly and inferred, for example from jobs applied for on our website; extra information that you choose to tell us; and extra information that your referees choose to tell us about you.